 Alternative to Sanitizing with Bleach

-Note: Bleach is by far the most efficient way to sanitize equipment.
-However, an alternative is to use 1 cup of white vinegar, mixed with 3 cups of water and a few drops of lavender, tea tree, or peppermint essential oil.
+Bleach is by far the most efficient way to sanitize equipment.
+However, if using bleach is not an option, fill an atomizer with 1 cup of white vinegar, 3 cups of water and a few drops of lavender, tea tree, or peppermint essential oil.

-These next items aren’t sanitization steps, just tips to help you maintain the sanitization of your cheese work area and keep your cheese healthy and happy.
+These tips will help you maintain a clean, sanitary work area and keep your cheese healthy and happy.